Avoid soggy sandwiches with these un-boring work lunch ideas. Brown bagging it to work can save you hundreds of dollars a year.

 Salads can be partially or fully prepared at home or you could make them up at work.
 The key to a great lunch salad is protein.
 Alternatives to the usual garden salad include pasta or rice salad.
 These are best made at home but can be purchased cheaply at the supermarket deli.

-Mini quiches, frittatas, pastries, meatloaves can all be made in a muffin tin ahead of time and last for part or all of the week and the great thing is that they are packed full of protein and vegetables, a great lunch choice.
+Mini quiches, frittatas, pastries, meatloaves can all be made in a muffin tin ahead of time and last for three days in the fridge.
+The great thing is that they are packed full of protein and vegetables, a great lunch choice.

-Bakes and Baking
+9. Bakes and Baking

 Another prepare ahead lunch, something like tuna pasta bake or vegetable bakes can be eaten both hot or cold at work.